 How do I know if my curriculum is similar to what's taught in Aotearoa | New Zealand?

-The New Zealand physiotherapy degree programmes are audited against the Australia and Aotearoa | New Zealand physiotherapy practice thresholds.
+The New Zealand physiotherapy degree programmes are audited against the Australia and Aotearoa | New Zealand Physiotherapy Practice Thresholds.
 International applicants need to demonstrate the link between these thresholds and their physiotherapy qualification’s curriculum.

 Information on what curriculum evidence we require can be found here.

-Once you have submitted your application the final decision as to the similarity of your physiotherapy programme to the New Zealand physiotherapy programmes rests with the Physiotherapy Board.
+Once you have submitted your application, the final decision as to the similarity of your physiotherapy programme to the New Zealand physiotherapy programmes rests with the Physiotherapy Board.
 This is determined from the curriculum documents and academic transcript you supply.

 How is practising in New Zealand different?